awesome-spark/spark-gotchas/05_spark_sql_and_dataset_api.md

 - We need a set of mutually exclusive predicates to avoid duplicates.
 - To get all relevant records we have to carefully adjust lower and upper bounds or predicates.
 For example `predicates` show above wouldn't include records with `valid` being `NULL`.

+Conclusions:

+- If available, consider using specialized data sources over JDBC connections.
+- Consider using specialized (like PostgreSQL `COPY`) or genaric (like Apache Sqoop) bulk import / export tools.
+- Be sure to understand performance implications of different JDBC data source variants, especially when working with production database.
+- Consider using a separate replica for Spark jobs.